microsoft/AddingSpeechToBots/Study-bot-example/StudyBot/README.md

         using Microsoft.CognitiveServices.Speech;
         ```

-    1. Add in your speech service connection information inside the `MainPage` class, next to the bot info:
+    1. Add in your speech service connection information inside the `MainPage` class at line 40 next to the bot credentials:

         ```cs
         string speechSubscription = "<YOUR AZURE SPEECH SERVICE SUBSCRIPTION KEY>";
 		string speechRegion = "<YOUR REGION>";
         ```

     1. Update the placeholder text in the chat window.
-Find where the following variable is set.
-This should be roughly on line 68.
+Update the following variable assigment on line 71.

         ```cs
         NewMessageTextBox.PlaceholderText = "Type a study term or click the mic button to speak.";